Reliable Cellular Automata with Self-Organization: Robust media

-The Computation Property constrains the kinds of events that can occur under the condition that the damage does not intersect certain larger rectangles.
-One condition type $\ag(\var{restor})$ will be called the Restoration Property : it bounds the probability of occurrence of damage in the middle of some window $(x,t)+2V$.
-The Restoration Property, which depends on a new parameter $\eps$\glo{e.greek@$\eps$}, says that the probability of the damage is small: even if other damage occurs at the beginning of a window it will be eliminated with high probability.
+According to the general definition of a medium, the set of trajectories will be defined by a pair $ b(\cdot),\g(\cdot,\cdot,\cdot)$ where $ b(\alpha)$ give the probability bound belonging to type $\alpha$ and $g(\alpha,W,\eta)$ is the event whose probability is bounded.
+We formulate these in terms of \df{properties}.
+The \df{Computation Property} constrains the kinds of events that can occur under the condition that the damage does not intersect a certain rectangle.
+The \df{Restoration Property} bounds the probability of occurrence of damage in the middle of some window.
+It depends on a parameter $\eps$, and says that the probability of the damage is small: even if other damage occurs at the beginning of a window it will be eliminated with high probability.